ThundeRatz/travesim/README.md

 ### ⬅ Input

+The simulation can work using 2 input interfaces, **differencial drive control** (default) or **direct motor control**.
+It is important to notice that is not possible to use both interfaces to control different robots at the same time.

+#### Differencial drive control (default)

-The simulation receives commands of type [geometry_msgs/Twist](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html), representing the velocity of the robot in two components: linear and angular.
+By default, the simulation receives commands of type [geometry_msgs/Twist](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html), representing the desired velocity of the robot in two components: linear and angular.

 ```python
 # This expresses velocity in free space broken into its linear and angular parts.